Position

 Qualifications

-• Understanding of metallurgy and material properties.
+• Knowledge of metallurgy and material properties is a plus.

-• Strong attention to detail and ability to follow precise instructions.
+• Strong attention to detail and accuracy in documentation and quality checks.

 Is becoming a Heat Treat Operator a good career path?